VAWGG/cochan-1/README.md

 well with generators or ES7 async/await, but doesn't depend on these language features.
 Depends on `Promise` being available.

-Supports buffering, selection from multiple channels, non-blocking operations (`tryPut`, `tryTake` and `trySelect`), errors and channel closing.
+Supports buffering, selection from multiple channels, non-blocking operations, errors and channel closing.

 [golang channels]: https://tour.golang.org/concurrency/2